zm0x7b9/zm0x7b9/README.md

 ### Hi there :satellite: | Full Stack Developer | JavaScript | React Redux | NodeJS |

 :microscope: Hi!
-I'm Leonardo, Full Stack Developer.
-Enthusiastic about the development of the logic and structure of web applications.
+I'm Leonardo, Full Stack Developer, graduated from the HENRY bootcamp.
+I'm an enthusiastic about the development of the logic and structure of web applications.
 I am open to continuous learning of new technologies and teamwork to provide an optimal solution to problems that arise.

 :computer: Tech Skills: